 There is still a 1½ hour lunch break for primary and secondary school children.
 Most primary and secondary schools do not have facilities for children to eat lunch at school.
 It is up to you to make your own arrangements.

 Quitting time depends on whether they are split into groups, or have swimming, or who knows what.
 The school is not required to coordinate the schedule of multiple children from the same family.
 Schools do not have sports teams and playing a musical instrument is up to the family’s own arrangement.

 Further, children may not be taken out of school except for illness or a family emergency.
 If you want to take your child out of school a day or two before the scheduled holiday break to attend your family Christmas in Australia, you will be handed a large fine.
 The same applies to returning back late.
 If you do it twice and your children may get kicked out of school entirely.

-To answer the original question more fully: I have to recommend that you send your children to an international private school, unless you are planning for yourself and your family to integrate into the Swiss culture, operate entirely in Swiss German and are planning to live in Switzerland for the foreseeable (made harder by Covid) future.
+To answer the original question more fully: I have to recommend that you send your children to an international private school, unless you are planning for yourself and your family to integrate into the Swiss culture, operate entirely in Swiss German and are planning to live in Switzerland for the foreseeable (made harder to guess at by Covid) future.

 State schools provide a very good education but if you plan on moving someday, or if both parents work, or if you need some flexibility to travel, think this through long and hard before you commit.
 International schools offer families, an international qualification, atmosphere and excellent teaching staff.
 The facilities are superb and I was very impressed by the emphasis that is placed on science, music, and after school sports.
 You can feel very certain that you are doing the best for your child if you take this route.